Charni Road railway station

-Charni Road (formerly Churney Road, station code: CYR) is a railway station on the Western Line of the Mumbai Suburban Railway.
+Churney Road (station code: CYR) railway station is on the Western Line of the Mumbai Suburban Railway in South Mumbai, Maharashtra.
 It serves the suburb of Charni Road.
+The next station south is Marine Lines Station; the next station north is Grant Road Station.
+Southbound fast locals stop at Charni Road but skip the station during the evening peak hours (17:00 to 20:00).
 The main significance of Charni Road station is that it is near the Girgaum Chowpatty beach and Marine Drive promenade, a major destination for tourists in Mumbai.
 It is also important because of the diamond trading industry located here, mainly in the Panchratna and Prasad chambers building near the railway station.